twiddlingbits/twr-wasm/docs/index.md

 ## Easier C/C++ WebAssembly
 Version 2.5.0

 twr-wasm is a simple, lightweight and easy to use library for building C/C++ WebAssembly code directly with clang.
-It solves some common use cases with less work than the more feature rich emscripten.
+Run C/C++ code in a web browser.
+Legacy code, libraries, full applications, or single functions can be integrated with JavaScript and TypeScript. twr-wam solves some common use cases with less work than the more feature rich emscripten.

+**Key Features:**

+- compile and link C/C++ for use with WebAssembly using clang directly (no wrapper)
+- with JavaScript/Typescript load Wasm modules, call C/C++ functions, and access wasm memory
-twr-wasm includes comprehensive console support for `stdio`.
-You can input and print to a `<div>` tag, or use a `<canvas>` element as an terminal.
+- comprehensive console support for `stdin`, `stdio`, and `stderr`.
+- the optional `class twrWasmModuleAsync` can be used to:
+      - integrate CLI C/C++ code with JavaScript
+      - integrate synchronous blocking C/C++ code into the asynchronous JavaScript Main loop.

-twr-wasm makes it easy to `await` on blocking C/C++ functions.
+      - `await` on blocking C/C++ functions.
+- localization support, UTF-8, and windows-1252 support
+- in C/C++, print and get characters to/from `<div>` tags in your HTML page
+- in C/C++, print and get characters to/from a `<canvas>` based "terminal"

-twr-wasm makes it easy to use C/C++ 2D drawing apis that are compatible with JavaScript Canvas APIs to draw to a `<canvas>` element.
+- in C/C++ use 2D drawing API compatible with JavaScript Canvas

-twr-wasm allows you to run C/C++ code in a web browser.
-Legacy code, libraries, full applications, or single functions can be integrated with JavaScript and TypeScript.

-twr-wasm is designed to be used with the standard llvm clang compiler and tools.
+- in C/C++ use Audio playback APIs
+- create your own C/C++ APIs using TypeScript by extending `twrLibrary`
+- standard C library for WebAssembly
+- libc++ built for WebAssembly
+- comprehensive examples and documentation

 ## Live WebAssembly Examples and Source